user-synax/Kivo/README.md

 - Animated landing page

 ### 🚧 Planned / Not Started
-- Threads · Mention notifications
+- Threads · pinned/saved messages
-- Voice channels / video calls (Phase 1 backend wired, frontend not built)
+- Voice / video calls (not wired yet — no backend or frontend)
-- 2FA — second-factor authentication
+- 2FA — second-factor authentication (shown in Settings as "coming soon")
+- Re-sending a verification email automatically at signup (removed with the OTP step)

 ---